 Aetna considers adalimumab medically necessary for reducing signs and symptoms of members with active ankylosing spondylitis who have an inadequate response to 2 or more NSAIDs.

-Aetna considers adalimumab medically necessary in adults with active Crohn's disease manifested by:
+Aetna considers adalimumab medically necessary in adults with active Crohn's disease, or in children and adolescents with active Crohn's disease who do not respond to infliximab or develop infusion reactions to infliximab, where active Crohn's disease is manifested by:

 Abdominal pain; or